-- 45. (4) The requirement under subsection 39(3) for a recognized trade repository to make transaction\level data reports available to the public does not apply until January 1, 2017July 29, 2016. - 45.
-(4) The requirement under subsection 39(3) for a recognized trade repository to make transaction\level data reports available to the public does not apply until January 1, 2017July 29, 2016.
+45. (4) The requirement under subsection 39(3) for a recognized trade repository to make transaction level data reports available to the public does not apply until January 1,16,2017.

-1. The instructions provided at item 1 of this Appendix describe the types of derivatives for which the data fields described in Table 1 must be publicly disseminated by a recognized trade repository.
+1. The instructions provided at item 1 of Appendix C describe the types of derivatives for which a recognized trade repository must make the data in the fields described in Table 1 available to the public.